Home / 0620_w24_qp_31

 ▶️ Answer/Explanation

-(a)(ii) The presence of a catalyst would decrease the time taken for the reaction to finish.
-Catalysts provide an alternative reaction pathway with lower activation energy, increasing the rate of reaction without being consumed.
+The presence of a catalyst would decrease the time taken for the reaction to finish.
+A catalyst provides an alternative reaction pathway with a lower activation energy (Eₐ), allowing a greater proportion of collisions to result in a reaction without the catalyst being consumed, thereby speeding up the process.

-(a)(iii) Using larger pieces of zinc would increase the time taken for the reaction to finish.
-Larger pieces have smaller surface area to volume ratio, meaning fewer zinc particles are exposed to the acid at any time, slowing the reaction.
+Using larger pieces of zinc would increase the time taken for the reaction to finish.
+Larger pieces have a smaller total surface area to volume ratio compared to small pieces, which reduces the frequency of collisions between the solid zinc atoms and the acid particles, slowing the reaction rate.

 Scroll to Top